 In the opening bout of the broadcast, two-time Olympic gold medalist and current women’s WBC, WBA, and WBO middleweight champion Claressa Shields of Flint, Michigan (8-0, 2 KOs) successfully defended her titles against Femke Hermans (9-2, 3 KOs) of Belgium.
 Shields was in command in all ten rounds, scoring a shutout on all three scorecards 100-90 to win by unanimous decision.

-Shields said prior to the bout she was working on going to the body more in her fights, and she was good to her word.
+Shields said before the bout she was working on going to the body more in her fights, and she was good to her word.
 She also increased her punch rate, bullying Hermans into the corners where she unloaded multiple shots.
 Hermans can take a punch and credit to her, she didn’t back down from Shields.

 At times Shields wobbled Hermans, especially near the end of the final round.
 But Hermans is sturdy and did not back down from the aggressive Shields.
-The Flint, Michgan native worked hard to try and score a stoppage, but Hermans didn’t let it happen.
+The Flint, Michigan native worked hard to try and score a stoppage, but Hermans didn’t let it happen.

 Shields landed119 of 421 total punches (28 percent), including 104 of 272 power punches (38 percent) Hermans landed just 29 of 266 total punches (11 percent) and 25 of 127 (20 percent) total power punches.